tippi-fifestarr/aptos-npm-mcp/src/resources/how_to_write_an_aptos_dapp.md

 * At the minimum, the `contract` folder should have `Move.toml` file and a `sources` folder.
   - `Move.toml` file is the configuration of the Move project.
   - `sources` folder holds all the Move modules.
-* Write unit tests for your Move module.
+* Make sure to write unit tests for the Move module.
-* Preffer using the `Aptos Move 2` syntax.
+* Make sure to always add the `build/` folder in the `.gitignore` file

 - Frontend Technology Stack